 Technology seems to be moving at such a fast pace it may feel hard to keep up.
-Some may disagree—maybe they thought by now we would all be living in a world just like the Jetsons, with flying cars to get swiftly to and from any destination, and houses equipped with friendly robots to wait hand-and-foot on their masters.
-No doubt some group of millennials in Silicon Valley dressed in flip flops, jeans, and hoodies is working hard on creating these “Jetson-type” technologies, but there are plenty technological advances to keep everyone occupied and inspired in the meantime.
+Some may disagree—maybe they thought by now we would all be living in a world just like the Jetsons, with flying cars and houses equipped with friendly robots.
+No doubt some millennials in Silicon Valley dressed in flip flops and hoodies are working hard on creating these Jetson-type” technologies, but there are plenty of technological advances to keep everyone occupied and inspired in the meantime.

-- Augmented Reality (AR) – taking a physical object and applying a digital filter to that object (via glasses, a cell phone, an iPad, etc.) in order to enhance the object and/or reveal and track more information about the object.
+Augmented reality (AR) – taking a physical object and applying a digital filter to that object (via glasses, a cell phone, an iPad, etc.) in order to enhance the object and/or reveal and track more information about the object.

-- Virtual Reality (VR) – a simulated image or setting that an individual can explore and interact with using special equipment, typically some sort of headset.
+Virtual reality (VR) – a simulated image or setting that an individual can explore and interact with using special equipment, typically some sort of headset.

-- Example: Many different VR systems exist in the video-gaming world; however, Samsung GearVR took a different approach.
+Example: Many different VR systems exist in the video-gaming world, however, Samsung Gear VR took a different approach.
 Samsung’s technology and headset can be used with various Android smartphones to generate a mobile VR experience by applying lenses to the top of the smart phone’s screen.
 Users can then have a VR experience through their smart phone (e.g. swimming with dolphins, walking through a haunted house, or even standing in the middle of a battlefield).

-It is easy to imagine the applications of these two technologies in all things entertainment, but the Oil and Gas Industry can also benefit greatly.
+It is easy to imagine the applications of these two technologies in all things entertainment, but the oil and gas Industry can also benefit greatly.
 Companies should take advantage of data-driven tools to maximize production while minimizing downtime without compromising safety standards.
 These technologies will allow companies to decrease the amount of issues with their equipment, increase process efficiencies, simplify their organization, and decrease accidents or incidents on the job.
 Sound too good to be true?
 The sections below explain how the improvements can be realized.

 Increased Equipment Life and Decreased Maintenance Costs

 Purchasing and maintaining or fixing equipment on a drill rig is extremely costly.
-So much so that when oil prices are down and cash in is low, maintaining equipment becomes a low priority – or is cut altogether.
+So much so that when oil prices are down and cash in is low, maintaining equipment becomes a low priority or is cut altogether.
 The logic is to put off maintenance so as not to incur costs until oil prices rise again.
 But the result?
 Unsafe equipment and much higher maintenance costs down the road.